RMK

 Usage

 A toml file named keyboard.toml is used as a configuration file.
-The following is the spec of toml:
+The following is the spec of toml if you're unfamiliar with toml:

 [Here] is an example keyboard.toml for stm32 microcontroller, put your keyboard.toml at the root of your firmware project.